 - How long will I live there?

 - What else could I be doing with the money?

 - What social services will I need?

-The five year rule – that you’ll want to stay in the same location for at least five years – is a good one for Boomers.
-Closing costs, realtor’s fees, and moving expenses make homeownership an expensive proposition up front, say Blayney and Bucher, and it takes time to make that money back through appreciation.
+The five-year rule – that you’ll want to stay in the same location for at least five years – is a good one for this age group.
+Closing costs, realtor’s fees and moving expenses make homeownership an expensive proposition up front, say Blayney and Bucher, and it takes time to make that money back through appreciation.

 As for what else you could be doing with the money, the pouring cash down the drain analogy associated with renting applies to younger homebuyers, Blayney said.
 Boomers have had decades to build wealth and should instead be thinking about the best way to deploy what they’ve accumulated, she said.